 It’s also backlit – a must at this price, of course.
 That said, one of the few tweaks we’d like to see is for motion to activate the backlight instead of having to press the button at the top each time.
 It’s not always easy to find in the dark.

-What separates the VW890ES from Sony’s lower-end models are its light source and lens.
-Like the VPL-VW790ES, which is slightly lower in the range, it uses the company’s Z-Phosphor laser diode for the light stream.
-The entry-level VW290ES and VW590ES have high-pressure mercury lamps instead.
+What separates the VW1025ES from Sony’s lower-end models are its light source and lens.
+Like the VPL-VW915ES, which is slightly lower in the range, it uses the company’s Z-Phosphor laser diode for the light stream.
+The entry-level VW325ES and VW715ES have high-pressure mercury lamps instead.

-The advantages of the laser technology in the VW890ES are largely manifold.
-The most often stated benefit is that a laser diode should last longer.
+The advantages of the laser technology in the VW1025ES are largely manifold.
+The most often-stated benefit is that a laser diode should last longer.
 You’ll get around 20,000 hours of usage out of one instead of the 6000 hours of a bulb, but you would also expect a more consistent performance over their lifespan too, plus there’s virtually no warm-up and cool-down times either in terms of picture performance.
 It’s ready to go from the minute it fires up.

 For our money, though, the real boon lies in the ability of this projector to precision-adjust the laser’s output.
-It uses this ability to help ensure that each frame gets the right amount of brightness required to attempt the balance of light and dark areas in the picture.
+It uses this ability to help ensure that each frame gets the right amount of brightness required in order to best balance the light and dark areas of the picture.
 Working in tandem with the auto-iris behind the lens, which controls the aperture size, it provides an alternative approach to dynamic HDR – key given that, like most projectors, Sony’s SXRD range does not support HDR10+ or Dolby Vision.
 Now with the greater processing power of the X1 chip, the hope is for a more detailed picture analysis and an improved tonal performance.

 Processor X1 for Projector